katenuss/lab/join/index.md

 ### Postdoctoral researchers
-If you have shared research interests and are interested in discussing a potential position (beginning no earlier than fall 2025), please email me.
+If you have shared research interests and would like to discuss a potential position (beginning no earlier than fall 2025), please email me.
 I am happy to discuss opportunities!

 <br>